auth0/docs/articles/product-lifecycle/migrations.md

 ---
 toc: true
 title: Migrations
-description: list of all the changes made on auth0 platform that might affect customers
+description: View all changes made on the Auth0 platform that might affect customers.
 topics:
   - migrations
-contenttype:
-  - concept
+contentType:
   - reference
-usecase:
+useCase:
   - migrate
 ---
 # Migrations

 We are actively migrating customers to new behaviors for all **Deprecations** listed below.
-Please review these carefully to ensure you've taken any necesarry steps to avoid any service disruptions.
-More information about our Deprecations process can be found on our [Product Lifecycle page](/product-lifecycle).
+Please review these carefully to ensure you've taken any necessary steps to avoid service disruptions.
+For more info about our Deprecations process, see [Product Lifecycle](/product-lifecycle).

 <table class="table">
   <thead>